 The words remind listeners to start stirring up their plum pudding so it has time to mature before Christmas Day.

 A tradition the whole family can get involved in, the idea is that everyone should get a turn to mix, and make a wish while they do it.
 Some households put coins in the mix, with the finder promised wealth, health and happiness for the coming year.

 Martha Collison's Stir-up Sunday

 "Stir-up Sunday is a lovely tradition that gets the whole family involved.
 I have to be honest, I've tended to miss it in the past because I'm not a very organised person, but this year I'm determined to be prepared in time.
 Don't worry about trying to make sure everyone has a stir though – as long as you sit down and eat it together, that's the important thing.

 "I really enjoy making Christmas puddings – soaking them in brandy is the fun bit.
 I probably won’t be putting a sixpence in ours, though.
 When I was at school, they put a 50p in the pudding, but it was in a plastic bag for safety reasons.
 It didn’t quite have the same magic!"

-Typical ingredients for a Christmas pud
+Typical Christmas pud ingredients

-Dim the lights and ready the pud
+Dim the lights & ready the pud

 When the day comes, to flambé the pudding for serving, warm 100ml brandy in a small saucepan, making sure it doesn't boil.
 Pour it over, then quickly ignite, keeping the pudding at arm's length